Your Raceday Experience

 For more information see our Venue Accessbility and Personal Assistance Tickets page.

-Our Lawn Enclosure racegoers are permitted to bring in their own fold up chairs or picnic blankets.
-Only those registered with a disability and are claiming DLA, AA or PIP or who have a letter of authorisation from the General Manager will be permitted to bring them into County or Tattersalls Enclosure.
+Only those registered with a disability and are claiming DLA, AA or PIP or who have a letter of authorisation from the General Manager will be permitted to bring them into County or Tattersalls Enclosure on the above fixtures.

 To request an authorisation letter please email firstname.lastname@example.org however please be aware no chairs are permitted across the track into the concert area after racing.